wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-problems-mail-flow/includes/5-investigate-repair-smtp-issues.md

 1. If necessary, select **Office 365** in the navigation pane and then select the test you want to perform:

     - **Inbound SMTP Email**.
 Steps through the process used by an email server to send email to your organization using SMTP.
 Identifies potential problems with your configuration.
     - **Outbound SMTP Email**.
-Checks your outbound configuration, including reverse DNS, Sender ID, and remote block list (RBL) checks.
+Checks your outbound configuration, including reverse DNS, Sender ID, and remote blocklist (RBL) checks.
 Identifies potential problems with your configuration.

 > [!TIP]
 > Remember you can also use message trace to help track problems.